Using the Spot Database

 • I - this entry is needed for an RSGB IOTA award

-• L - this entry is needed for a Leaderboard competition
+• L - this entry's band-mode is needed for its callsign's Leaderboard competition

 • M - this entry's CQ DX Marathon Country is unworked